Battle Ground, Washington

 Battle Ground is a city in Clark County, Washington, United States.
 The population was 20,743 at the 2020 census.
-Between 2000 and 2005, Battle Ground ranked fourth in the state for population growth, out of 279 eligible incorporated communities.
-As of 2021, its population is 21,119.
+As of 2023, its population is 22,959.

 History

 Name

 Battle Ground got its name from a standoff between a group of the Klickitat peoples and a military force from the Vancouver Barracks, which had recently transitioned to a U.S. Army post.
-In 1855, when this occurred, members of the Klickitat peoples had been imprisoned at the Vancouver Barracks.
+By 1855, members of the Klickitat peoples had been imprisoned at the Vancouver Barracks.
 The hostile conditions of their detainment inspired some of the Klickitats to decamp.

 This group of Klickitat peoples headed north, led by Chief Umtuch (or Umtux, according to some accounts).
 When the community at Fort Vancouver discovered this escape, they assembled an armed contingent led by Captain William Strong to pursue the Klickitats.
-After great difficulty, Captain Strong's party found the Klickitats near the present-day location of downtown Battle Ground.
+Captain Strong's party eventually found the Klickitats near the present-day location of downtown Battle Ground.

-Details of the standoff that ensued vary.
-However, accounts agree that Chief Umtuch and Captain Strong engaged in some sort of negotiations which resulted in the Klickitats' agreeing to return to the Barracks.
-After this decision though, at least one shot was fired that murdered Chief Umtuch, likely by one of Captain Strong's soldiers.
+Details of the standoff vary.
+However, accounts agree that Chief Umtuch and Captain Strong engaged in some sort of negotiations, which resulted in the Klickitats agreeing to return to the Barracks.
+After this decision, at least one shot was fired, resulting in the death of Chief Umtuch, reportedly by one of Captain Strong's soldiers.

-The Klickitat asked Captain Strong to leave them alone so they could properly bury their chief.
-After some deliberation, Captain Strong agreed as long as the Klickitats promised to return to the Fort, which they did a couple of days later.
+The Klickitat asked Captain Strong to leave them alone so they might properly bury their chief.
+After some deliberation, Captain Strong agreed, provided the Klickitats promised to return to the Fort, which they did a couple of days later.

-As a result of this event, settlers at the fort began to refer to that site as "Strong's Battle Ground", which was later shortened to "Battle Ground".

-Two currently operating schools in Battle Ground are named after Captain Strong and Chief Umtuch.
+As a result of this event, settlers at the fort began to refer to that site as 'Strong's Battle Ground', which was later shortened to 'Battle Ground.'
+Two schools in Battle Ground were later named after Captain Strong and Chief Umtuch.